Open aortic surgery: Open repair versus endovascular repair

+Prior to the advent of endovascular aneurysm repair (EVAR), OAS was the only surgical treatment available for aortic aneurysms.
 The shift away from open aortic surgery towards endovascular surgery since 2003 has been driven by worse perioperative mortality associated with OAS, particularly in patients in relatively frail health.
 Unlike endovascular repair, there are no strict anatomic contra-indications to open repair; Rather, open repair is viewed as the fall back option for patients with unfavorable anatomy for endovascular repair.
 The main drawback of open repair is the larger physiologic demand of the operation, which is associated with increased rates of short term mortality in most studies.

+OAR is still preferred to EVAR at some institutions and by some patients as it may be more durable than EVAR, and does not require post-operative surveillance CT scans.

 Patients younger than 50 years with descending and thoracoabdominal aortic aneurysm have low surgical risks, and open repairs can be performed with excellent short-term and durable long-term results.
 Open surgical repairs should be considered initially in younger patients requiring descending and thoracoabdominal aortic aneurysm repairs.
 Heritable thoracic aortic disease (HTAD) warrants closer postoperative surveillance.